-Talented forward Hornby joined Everton from Northampton Town at Under-14 level.
+Talented forward Fraser Hornby joined Everton from Northampton Town at Under-14 level.

-Initially a midfielder, Hornby has developed into a skilful and powerful number nine.
-He is a current Scotland Under-21 international.
+Initially a midfielder, Hornby has developed into a skilful and powerful number nine and is a current Scotland Under-21 international.

-After finishing the 2016/17 campaign with 13 goals in 17 appearances for the Blues’ Under-18 side, Hornby started the following season in similar goalscoring form – and was soon promoted to the Under-23 set-up.
+After finishing the 2016-17 campaign with 13 goals in 17 appearances for the Blues’ Under-18 side, Hornby started the following season in similar scoring form and was promptly promoted to the Under-23 set-up.

 Hornby went on to enjoy an excellent second half of the campaign with the Under-23s.
 His link-up play, touch and strength were standout features as he led the line for the young Blues with confidence and authority.

-The striker’s development was recognised when he won the prestigious Keith Tamlin award at the end of season Academy Awards.
+The striker’s development was recognised when he won the prestigious Keith Tamlin Aaward at the season-ending Academy Awards.
 The accolade honours a player for their “excellence, attitude and application” during their time in the Academy.

 Hornby's impressive progress was rewarded as he signed a new three-year contract in the summer of 2018.

-He has continued to go from strength to strength in the 2018-19, with his performances at international level particularly catching the eye.
-He hit five goals in the space of two games for Scotland Under-21s in September, helping them to successive victories over Andorra and Holland.
+He continued to evolve in 2018-19, striking five times in 13 Premier League 2 starts to help Everton Under-23s regain their title.
+On the international stage, Hornby hit five goals in the space of two games for Scotland Under-21s in September 2018, leading Scot Gemmill's side to successive victories over Andorra and Holland.